 While women represent nearly 50% of the general labor force, they account for fewer than 8% of truck drivers (though this number appears to be slightly on the rise).
 Women have much to contribute to this industry; not only are they 20% less likely than men to be involved in a crash, but according to Voie, carriers regularly tell her that women take better care of their equipment, are easier to train, and have superior customer service and paperwork skills.

-Voie founded WIT in 2007 aiming to promote gender diversity, celebrate accomplishments and minimize challenges for women in the trucking industry.
+Voie founded WIT in 2007 aiming to promote gender diversity, celebrate accomplishments and minimize challenges for women in trucking.
 It started small but has blossomed into a global operation with over 4,000 members and a huge social media following.

 There are many benefits of trucking and transportation careers that women may not be aware of, Voie says.
 The average annual salary for heavy and tractor-trailer drivers is just over $43,000 — well above the federal minimum wage — and some companies have been raising pay to attract workers.
 Furthermore, there is no gender pay gap among drivers.